 Ingredients & Substitutions

-- Toasted Sesame Oil: Be sure to use the dark colored toasted sesame oil (vs regular sesame oil).
-It has a much more intense flavor.
+- Toasted Sesame Oil: Be sure to use dark-colored toasted sesame oil (vs regular sesame oil).
+It has a much more intense nutty flavor, which works well with this Asian chopped salad.

-- Peanuts: Substitute for chopped almonds, cashews, or even sunflower seeds.
+- Peanuts: You can substitute peanuts for chopped almonds, cashews, or even sunflower seeds.
+Each of these options will help create a crunchy texture in the salad.

 Complete list of ingredients and amounts is located on the recipe card below.